-See clauses 5 "How your credit limit can be changed?", 6 "Who can use the credit card account and how?" and 22 "Suspending and cancelling your credit card account and ending this agreement" of these Credit Card Terms.
+See clauses 4 ("How can your credit limit be changed?"), 5 ("Who can use the credit card account and how?") and 21 ("When can we suspend or cancel your credit card account or not process a transaction?") of these Credit Card Terms.

 Credit Cards If you use your credit card: To make a purchase To make a payment by giving the person you're paying your credit card number and expiry date For a cash advance We'll charge this amount immediately to your credit card account.
 That person is entitled to ask us to pay them from your credit card account, and we'll charge this amount immediately to your credit card account when they do this.
 We'll charge this amount to your credit card account.
-International transactions and transactions in foreign currency Dollars on the day the card payment scheme processes it You can find our fees and charges in your credit card schedule.
+International transactions and transactions in foreign currency Dollars on the day the card payment scheme processes it We also apply fees to these purchases and also charge you if you use your card overseas (including purchases processed by the card provider or billed by the merchant overseas).
+You can find our fees and charges in your credit card schedule.
 If you make international payments, for example from an online merchant showing the price in Australian dollars, you purchase will generally be converted into Australian dollars by the credit card scheme at the applicable exchange rate, and their currency conversion fees will apply.
-We may also charge an international transaction fee, which is set out in your credit card schedule.
+We may also charge an overseas transaction fee, which is set out in your credit card schedule.
 Please: